tayyaba-keystone/serverless-crud-api/README.md

 # Serverless CRUD Application 🚀

 This is a Serverless CRUD Demo Application built using **AWS Lambda, API Gateway, DynamoDB, and S3 (for hosting index.html)**.
-It demonstrates how to Create, Read, Update, and Delete (CRUD) items in DynamoDB using a simple web UI.
+It demonstrates how to Create, Read, Update, and Delete (CRUD) items in DynamoDB table using a simple web UI.

 ---